Rocks-E/6502-Assembler/README.md

 To compile, download the src files and run "make".

-The output command-line executable should be called "jsr_asm" - this can be modified in the Makefile.
-For help, run "./jsr_asm -h".
+The output command-line executable should be called "rsr_asm" - this can be modified in the Makefile.
+For help, run "./rsr_asm -h".

 Some details about the assembly files supported by this assembler:
 <ul>